Single Packet Authorization

 The idea around SPA and Single Packet Authentication is that a single packet is sent, and based on that packet, an authentication process is carried out.
 The critical point is that nothing is listening on the service, so you have no open ports.
 For the SPA service to operate, there is nothing explicitly listening.

-When the client sends an SPA packet, the packet will be rejected, but a second service identifies the SPA packet in the IP stack and then authenticates it.
-If the SPA packet is successfully authenticated, the server will open a port in the server’s firewall, which could be based on Linux iptables, so that the client can establish a secure and encrypted connection with the intended service.
+When the client sends an SPA packet, it will be rejected, but a second service identifies it in the IP stack and authenticates it.
+If the SPA packet is successfully authenticated, the server will open a port in the firewall, which could be based on Linux iptables, so that the client can establish a secure and encrypted connection with the intended service.

 A simple Single Packet Authentication process flow

-When the fwknop services receive a valid SPA packet, the contents of the packet will be decrypted for further inspection.
-The inspection will reveal the protocol and port numbers to which the sender requests access.
+When the fwknop services receive a valid SPA packet, the contents are decrypted for further inspection.
+The inspection reveals the protocol and port numbers to which the sender requests access.
 Next, the SDP gateway adds a rule to the firewall to establish a mutual TLS connection to the intended service.
 Once this mutual TLS connection is established, the SDP gateway removes the firewall rules, making the service invisible to the outside world.

 Fwknop uses this information to open firewall rules, allowing the sender to communicate with that service on those ports.
 The firewall will only be opened for some time and can be configured by the administrator.
 Any attempts to connect to the service must know the SPA packet, and even if the packet can be recreated, the packet’s sequence number needs to be established before the connection.
 This is next to impossible, considering the sequence numbers are randomly generated.